what-is-time/what-is-time.github.io/_posts/2018-09-02-Opening-pandoras-box.md

 Time(0) is The Big Bang, so how do we define the word "future": I(time+N).
 N of WHAT ?!?
 What is time grounded in?

-The symbol-grounding problem breaks all of our languages and Mathematics is not immune to this bug! https://en.wikipedia.org/wiki/Symbol_grounding_problem
+The [symbol-grounding problem](https://en.wikipedia.org/wiki/Symbol_grounding_problem) breaks all of our languages and Mathematics is not immune to this bug!

-The SI unit of time defines the second in relation to the cesium atom.
+SI [defines the second](https://en.wikipedia.org/wiki/SI_base_unit) in relation to the cesium atom.
 Did cesium atoms exist at t(1), or t(10) after the Big Bang?
 At the other end of the spectrum - does time continue to exist after the heat death of the universe?
 I don't like any of the answers modern physics is giving me!

 And so I asked the question: What is time and what fundamental unit would I drrive it from?
 I don't know.
 Yet!